AsavelaTshonisile/TextToSpeech/README.md

 # TextToSpeech
-Converting a input text into speech(voice)
+Using JavaScript to convert an input text into speech(voice)